-- a) The serratus posterior superior retracts the scapula - b) The spine of the axis is bifid, whereas the atlas has a tubercle in place of a spine. - c) The dorsal scapular nerve passes lateral to the levator scapulae muscle. - d) Ligation (occlusion, blockage) of the 2nd part of the axillary artery causes reverse blood flow in the suprascapular artery. - e) The coracoid process provides for the insertion of the coracobrachialis and the origin of the pectoralis minor. - f) The infraspinous fossa is the site of the acromial anastomosis.
+- a) The serratus posterior superior elevates the lower ribs. - b) The spine of the axis is bifid, whereas the atlas has a tubercle in place of a spine. - c) The dorsal scapular nerve passes medial to the levator scapulae muscle. - d) Ligation (occlusion, blockage) of the 2nd part of the axillary artery causes reverse blood flow in the dorsal scapular artery. - e) The coracoid process provides for the insertion of the short head of the biceps and the origin of the pectoralis minor. - f) The infraspinous fossa is the site of the acromial anastomosis.